basecamp/bc3-api/README.md

 - We're requiring OAuth for [authentication](#authentication)
 - All requests must end in `.json`
 - Many IDs are numeric, but many are now [Signed Global IDs (SGIDs)](https://github.com/rails/globalid#signed-global-ids), also known as "Squids"
-- Most data structures are "Recordables", which tie back to a [Recording][1]
+- Most data structures are "Recordables", which tie back to a [Recording][6]
 - [Pagination](#pagination) is now performed via the `Link` header.

-More on "Recordings" and "Recordables":

-What is a recording?
-Recordable?

-- Tree structure
-- Children

 Making a request
 ----------------